EGFR Mutation Testing

 How is it used?

 This test is helpful to direct therapy.
 It detects the presence of mutations in the EGFR gene in the DNA of the tumor cells to help determine whether someone with non-small cell lung cancer (NSCLC) may benefit from targeted therapy with tyrosine kinase inhibitors (TKIs) such as gefitinib or erlotinib.
-Activating EGFR mutations can lead to uncontrolled growth of cancer cells.
+Specific EGFR mutations can lead to uncontrolled growth of cancer cells.
 TKIs can block the action of EGFR to inhibit cancer cell growth.

 An EGFR mutation test may be ordered by itself or as part of a panel (a series of tests to detect mutations in other genes such as KRAS, ALK and ROS1).
 Each of these tests may be used to help determine whether a person's lung cancer will respond to targeted therapy and which type will be of more benefit.